wp-plugins/woo-addon-for-stripe/readme.txt

 == Usage ==

-1- Customer must have checked out once with WooCommerce Stripe before being able to save    new cards using this plugin
+*Customer must have checked out once with WooCommerce Stripe before being able to save    new cards using this plugin.

-2. Customer visits the "My Account" page
+*Customer visits the "My Account" page.

-3. Customer can add new cards using the "Add A Card" section
+*Customer can add new cards in the "Add A Card" section.